 The University Grants Commission has introduced UGC Bill 2026 which is a major policy shift for higher education by promoting equity in Higher Institution Regulation 2026.
 These rules aim to strengthen the fairness, accountability and inclusivity in colleges and universities across India.
-These laws are mention to abolish the exclusivity which were faced by people from marginalised communities.
+These laws are mentioned to abolish the exclusivity that was faced by people from marginalised communities.

 University Grants Commission (UGC)